 The match started with James Castle jumping the gun and wiping out Martina to the floor with a shotgun dropkick.
 What followed was complete and utter madness which is pretty much Martina’s stock in trade (and I frickin adore her for it too).

-From moments including Cara Noir getting his tights ripped to show he was wearing a G-string which allowed Martina to chase him around the ring to literally “slap that ass” but instead gives him her patented “Flap Trap” – I’ll let your imagination run wild there folks – to seeing Cara Noir creepily crawl to a prone Candyfloss sat in the corner, with evil licking intentions in mind.
+From moments including Cara Noir getting his tights ripped to show he was wearing a G-string.
+This allowed Martina to chase him around the ring to literally “slap that ass”.
+But instead gives him her patented “Flap Trap” – I’ll let your imagination run wild there folks – to seeing Cara Noir creepily crawl to a prone Candyfloss sat in the corner, with evil licking intentions in mind.
 Only for Martina again (can you guess who the star of the match was?) to push her out the way and egg Cara Noir on to do it to her instead!